 Exception Handling in C#:-

-It is used to handle unexpected run time errors of the program to protect the program form run time interruption.
+It is used to handle unexpected run time errors of the program to protect the program from run time interruption.

-C# provides try and catch block to handle the exception, try block is used to provide program code and catch block is used to handle error message.
+C# provides a try and catch block to handle the exception, try block is used to write the program code, ana d catch block is used to handle the error message.

 Type of exception block:-